siliconcompiler/siliconcompiler/docs/development_guide/flows.rst

 SiliconCompiler flows are created by configuring the :keypath:`flowgraph` parameters within the schema.
 To simplify reuse of complex flows, the project includes standardized interfaces for bundling flowgraph settings as reusable named modules.

-Similar to other types of SiliconCompiler modules, flows are loaded by passing a :class:`siliconcompiler.Flow` object into the :meth:`.use()` function before a run is started. :class:`siliconcompiler.Flow` objects typically use the :meth:`.node()` and :meth:`.edge()` functions to configure a "flowgraph" which represents a hierarchical collection of tasks to execute.
+Similar to other types of SiliconCompiler modules, flows are loaded by passing a :class:`.Flow` object into the :meth:`.use()` function before a run is started. :class:`.Flow` objects typically use the :meth:`.node()` and :meth:`.edge()` functions to configure a "flowgraph" which represents a hierarchical collection of tasks to execute.
 A complete set of supported open flows can be found in :ref:`flows <builtin_flows>`.